onc-healthit/inferno-community/deployment-configuration.md

 A `t2.micro` sized instance should be sufficient  for sites expecting a low about of traffic.

-It is important to open port `80` and port `22` if you need to gain shell access to the server.
+It is important to open port `80` for HTTP  and port `22` for SSH if you need to gain shell access to the server.
+Instead of clicking the "Review and Lunch" button, click next button until you get to the Security Groups option.
+Ensure 80 is accesible from anywhere and 22 is avaiable from an IP range from whcih you will be connecting.
+Please see the image entitled "security-groups.png" in the deployment-files directory for an example of thius setting.

+After this step is done, lauch the instance.
+Obtain your instance's IP or host name from the AWS console.
+Point a web browser to the instance using the IP address or host name.

 Ubuntu 16.04 With Nginx and Unicorn Installation (Preferred Method)